Serbia–Turkey relations: History

-Modern relations

-Turkish Defense Minister Vecdi Gönül and Serbian Defense Minister Dragan Šutanovac met in Ankara on 12 May 2009 to sign a defence cooperation agreement.
-Gönül stated that, “Although we do not have a common border, we see Serbia as a neighbour,” and, “Turkey desires to maintain and improve its relations with Serbia the most, among all the other Balkan states.” Šutanovac confirmed that, “There are a lot of things to do in this field,” and, “We are thinking of taking some initiatives in the defense industry together, like co-production in Turkey or Serbia.”
+Turkish Defense Minister Vecdi Gönül and Serbian Defense Minister Dragan Šutanovac signed a defence cooperation agreement in Ankara in 2009.
+Gönül stated that, “Although we do not have a common border, we see Serbia as a neighbour,” and, “Turkey desires to maintain and improve its relations with Serbia the most, among all the other Balkan states.” and, “We are thinking of taking some initiatives in the defense industry together, like co-production in Turkey or Serbia.”

-Turkish President Abdullah Gül paid a visit to Serbia on 26 October 2009, and became the first Turkish President to visit Serbia since 1986.
+Turkish President Abdullah Gül paid a visit to Serbia in 2009, and became the first Turkish President to visit Serbia since 1986.

-Erdoğan's Kosovo speech

-In October 2013, Serbia's foreign ministry condemned a statement by Turkish Prime Minister Recep Tayyip Erdoğan that he made during a visit to Kosovo.
+In 2013, Serbian foreign ministry condemned a statement by Turkish Prime Minister Recep Tayyip Erdoğan that he made during a visit to Kosovo.
 Erdoğan said in his speech: "Do not forget that Kosovo is Turkey and Turkey is Kosovo".
 He also added that he "feels at home" whenever he visits Kosovo.
 The Serbian foreign ministry responded by saying that Erdoğan's remarks "cannot be received as friendly," and that the town of Prizren, where the speech was made, "is probably the least appropriate place for such statements" due to it being the initial burial place of Serbia's medieval emperor Dušan the Mighty.
 Various Serbian politicians, including Prime Minister Ivica Dačić and parliament speaker Nebojsa Stefanovic, rejected the Turkish PM's speech.
 Furthermore, the Turkish ambassador in Belgrade was summoned by the Serbian foreign ministry to demand explanations on October 26, and President Tomislav Nikolic announced Serbia's withdrawal from trilateral talks which included Turkey and Bosnia that same day, demanding Turkey's apology for the "scandal".
 The statements were also condemned by Heinz-Christian Strache, leader of the Freedom Party of Austria, who believed that Europe should rise against the Turkish PM.
 "His territorial pretensions in Europe are a step away from the restoration of the Ottoman Empire that Erdoğan wants," Strache said in his statement.
 However, Turkish Foreign Minister Ahmet Davutoğlu said during an interview on the TRT channel that Erdoğan's words have been misunderstood.
 "Remarks which have been cut out from the whole speech were taken to grounds we don’t want.
 We also aim to have good relations with Serbia.
 Turkey maintains an equal distance to all Balkan countries," Davutoğlu stressed.